nireo/kukka/README.md

 # kukka: a small parser combinator library

+> kukka stands for flower in Finnish

 Kukka is a small parser combinator library for Rust.
 It is inspired by `nom`, but tries to be very simple.
 I think the library code is good if one wants to learn how parser combinators work.
+Excluding tests the library is just below 1k lines, so going through the code will not take too much time.
+However, currently the inlining of certain parsers is not properly tested/benchmarked rather the logic is just keeping small and common parsers inlined.

+The under 1k lines should be taken with a grain of salt as this code can ultimately be made a lot shorter as this contains some methods that are generally convenience methods.
+They are just to show that ultimately the primitives that a parser combinator library can be very flexible but not that ergonomic.
+For example:
+- `digit0` could be written as `take_while(|c| c.is_ascii_digit())`
+- `value(parser, make_value)` could be written as `map(parser, |_| make_value())`
+- `many` and `many1` are `fold_many0` and `fold_many1` configured to collect into a `Vec`
+- `separated` and `separated1` are `separated_fold` and `separated1_fold` configured to collect into a `Vec`

 ## Examples